DPenner1/Primell/README.md

     (0 1 2 3 4 5 6 7 8 9 10)@(2..5 * 2)
     = 4 6 8

-As far as I'm aware, this kind of multi-indexing is unique to Primell/Listell, though would be happy to learn about and from other examples.
+As far as I'm aware, this kind of multi-indexing is unique to Primell/Listell, though would be happy to learn about and from other examples (at least at the language-level, there probably exists libraries for this kind of thing).

 ### 2. Concise functional mapping sequence syntax